Configuring metadata (fields and attributes)

 When you select the category all the associate metadata will appear.
 Select the field group to be shared and click OK to save the changes.

 The fields list will display the shared field group in green letters.

 When you unshare field groups, metadata values in the documents created in the category will not be changed or deleted.

 You have an option to unshare field groups.
 In the event that a change made to a field group must only affect a specific category, you can stop sharing the field group.

 To stop sharing field groups you must open the wizard of the Category whose field group will no longer be shared and from the "Fields" step select the share field group with a right click of the mouse.

 In the list of options select "Unshare".
 A message will appear to confirm this change.

 Creating shared attribute groups

-Shared attribute groups are created in the same way as shared field groups but instead of performing the actions from the "Fields" step they are performed from the "Attributes" step.
+Shared attribute groups are created in the same way as shared field groups.

 Select the category from which to share the attribute group and check the group of attributes to be shared.